LFrum/Text_Analytics/README.md

 # How-To

-How to run the python code: The framework use for testing the python file: py.test.
+How to run the python code: The framework use for testing the python file: py.test

 Install pytest using the command line: pipenv install pytest